 You have probably read about numerous product liability class action lawsuits against major manufacturers that were settled for millions of dollars.
 So if you have been injured by a defective product, you are probably wondering if it would make sense to look for other consumers who were injured by the same product to team up and sue the same manufacturer together in a class action lawsuit.

 But are there actually any benefits to filing a class action lawsuit as opposed to an individual lawsuit?
 And how long will it take to settle a class action lawsuit in California?
-Our Los Angeles product liability attorney from the Compass Law Group, PC, is going to answer these questions in a bit.
+Our Los Angeles product liability attorney from the Compass Law Group, LLP, is going to answer these questions in a bit.

 How long does it take to settle a class action lawsuit?